Stieneee/simple-notification-sounds/README.md

 ## Browser Compatibility

-This library uses the Web Audio API and is compatible with all modern browsers:
+This library uses the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#browser_compatibility) and is compatible with all modern browsers.

-- Chrome 49+
-- Firefox 51+
-- Safari 9.1+
-- Edge 12+

 ## License